 Unfortunately, because of safety issues and the like (people running for their lives in a fire), the mics cannot be placed at the aisle and have to be shifted somewhere else.
 The suggestion was to place it at the side of the stage and record from there, however, we fear that this will cause only some instruments to be picked up and would result in a very unbalanced sound.
 We also did not have a super tall mic stand to hang the mic above the conductor so we had to forsake that method...

 Basically its the 4 black holes in the wall in the picture above.
 This holes are normally used to position lights to shine on the stage.
-Anyway, we managed to position the mic there, however our test recording fo
+Anyway, we managed to position the mic there, however our test recording found that there

 Because of that, we repositioned the mic again.
 This time its outside of the box.
 Although the recording quality is the best here with a drastic reduction in the level of echo, we were not allowed to do that because of safety issue again.